-The specific activities that would be authorized by DTSC, if approved, are those identified as Alternative E- In Situ Treatment with Freshwater Flushing in the document titled Final CMS/FS for Solid Waste Management Unit 1 (SWMU 1)/Area of Concern 1 (AOC 1) and AOC 10 (Final CMS/FS) (CH2M Hill 2009, included in Appendix CMS of this EIR).
-Alternative E is the "project" for purposes of this EIR and is described and analyzed herein.
+The specific activities that would be authorized by DTSC, if approved, are those identified as Alternative E-In Situ Treatment with Freshwater Flushing in the document titled Final CMS/FS for Solid Waste Management Unit 1 (SWMU 1)/Area of Concern 1 (AOC 1) and AOC 10 (Final CMS/FS) (CH2M Hill 2009, included in Appendix CMS of this EIR) and those identified in the ERGI/TCS Addendum Work Plan.
+Alternative E is the "project" for purposes of this EIR and is described and analyzed herein, including the need for investigation and monitoring within the East Ravine part of the project area.